Cray-HPE/docs-csm/operations/network/management_network/apply_switch_configs.md

 There are some caveats that are mentioned below.
 ### Aruba
-1. shutdown all ports.
+1. Shutdown all ports.
 Use `show int physical` to see the range of ports.
 ```
 switch(config)# int 1/1/1-1/1/52
 switch(config-if-<1/1/1-1/1/52# shut